pzuraq/ember-argument-types/README.md

 ##### `optional`

-The `optional` hepler is a wrapper around the `union-of` helper.
+The `optional` helper is a wrapper around the `union-of` helper.
 It expects a single positional argument of a basic or advanced validator and adds `null` and `undefined` as valid types.

 ```handlebars
 {{arg-type @myArg (optional "string")}}